aarpitdubey/resume/google/bi/README.md

 As this dataset is more than 1GB so I'm going to upload it to : [Cyclistic Bike Share Dataset](https://drive.google.com/drive/folders/16MQJ6CQW-_tiZsoHRnMredfOzvulW_eA?usp=sharing)

 # ⚙ Approach/Steps

 ## Ask Phase

+#### **🔗 Business Task**

-**🔗 Business Task -** design marketing strategies to **convert casual riders to members** by understanding how annual and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+Design marketing strategies to **convert casual riders to members** by understanding how annual and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.

 > Questions for guiding future marketing program:
 >